mmbman/Katagiri/1984-05-16-Awakening-of-Faith-Talk-10.md

 **Someone:** You take care of things as they come up.

 **Katagiri Roshi:** Mm-hmm.
 Well, everyone does that.
 But with what kind of attitude should you do it?
-What spiritual and physical attitude should you have when you deal with?
+What spiritual and physical attitude should you have when you deal with [things]?

 **Someone:** Well, compassion, where you and the object...

-**Katagiri Roshi:** Well, compassion... yes, but compassion is another aspect of attitude.
+**Katagiri Roshi:** Well, compassion, yes... but compassion is another aspect of attitude.
 But in a more concrete way?

 **Someone**: Mindfulness?

 **Katagiri Roshi**: Mindfulness; mm-hmm...

-So...
-When you are mindful of doing something, at that time, how is time going?
-Which of the two has priority?
-Time, or you?
+So... when you are mindful of doing something, at that time, how is time going?
+Which of the two has priority? *Time*, or *you*?

 **Someone:** You.

 **Katagiri:** Yes.
 Not time; you.
 But “you really act initiatively” means using the time.
 You must be always subjective.
-You cannot lose the subjectivity, under all circumstances.
+You cannot lose the subjectivity under [any] circumstances.
 If you lose sight of yourself, that is called *you are in the stream of time*.

 That is the samsaric world.
 You are there, but simultaneously you can use the time.
 Do you understand?
-Initiatively: that means you must be always there, constantly present as subjectivity, as you are, always.
+Initiatively; that means you must be always there, constantly present as subjectivity, as you are, always.

 That practice is called *mindfulness*, [someone] says.
 When you practice mindfulness, where are you?

 **Someone:** Completely right now.

 **Katagiri Roshi:** Right.
 Completely right now.
 Is that for a moment, or... what?
-Can you be nowness for a moment, or, what?
+Can you be nowness for a moment, or what?

 **Someone:** Eternally.